-Research conducted by Clearswift found that phishing emails are seen as the most dangerous threat to businesses across all email platforms.
-In fact, the most common way hackers gain access to MO365 accounts is through targeted phishing attacks – also known as spear phishing.
+Recent research conducted by Fortra found that phishing emails are seen as the most dangerous threat to businesses across all email platforms.
+In fact, the most common way hackers gain access to M365 accounts is through targeted phishing attacks – also known as spear phishing.

 Access to one individual’s account could allow a maliciously motivated individual to gain access to documents and databases and steal sensitive information that resides in the platform and within emails.
 Hackers could also set up auto-forwarding rules so that the compromised account sends copies of emails to another email address without detection.